fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 At that time, Khuzagha was controlling Mecca. he married chieftan's daughter and after the chieftan died, people wanted Qusayy to take over so he united Quraish tribes and fought against sons of Khuzagha chieftan and reclaimed the control over Mecca for the Quraish.

-The great-great-greatfather of the Prophet Muhammad saw. after battles it was agreed that Qusay from Quraish must be the guardian of the Kaaba.
+The great-great-greatfather of the Prophet Muhammad  ﷺ   . after battles it was agreed that Qusay from Quraish must be the guardian of the Kaaba.
 They were receiving taxes, feeding the pilgrims and living in tents.
 Qusayy told them to build houses.
 His hidden qualities enabled him to establish his superiority over the Makkans and especially the tribe of Quraysh.
 Within a short time he acquired the high governmental offices in Makkah and also became the custodian of the keys of the Ka'bah and the undisputed ruler of that city.

 Many remarkable events are associated with his name.
 One of these was that he encouraged the people to construct a house with the name of 'Darun Nadwah' adjacent to the Ka'bah and thus founded a Council Hall for the Arabs so that their dignitaries and chiefs might sit together in this public centre and solve their problems.
 He died in the 5th A.D. and left behind two sons named Abdud Dar and Abd Manaf.